Electro (Marvel Comics): Max Dillon

 As part of the "All-New, All-Different Marvel", a de-powered Max Dillon is shown as an inmate at Andry Corrections Facility alongside Lizard.
 Upon being sprung out of the prison by Rhino, he meets a mysterious red-suited man who offers to restore Electro's powers in exchange for his services.
 Jackal and Lizard work on the procedure that would re-power Maxwell Dillon.
-When Dillon was reluctant to go through with the procedure, Jackal brings in a woman who Dillon recognizes as Francine Frye minus the piercings and tattoos that are on her body.
-Dillon agrees to go ahead with the procedure.
-The Jackal cloned Francine from DNA taken from her charred cheek.
-Francine observes the Jackal's attempt to restore Dillon's powers, but the experiment fails, charging his suit but not his body.
-Unexpectedly, the DNA in Dillon's saliva that was mixed in with Francine's own DNA attracts the electrical energy to Francine.
-Desiring more, Francine leans in to kiss Dillon and kills him in the process while absorbing his powers as the resulting action burns Dillon's body.
+When Dillon was reluctant to go through with the procedure, Jackal brings in a woman who Dillon recognizes as Francine Frye.
+Frye observes the Jackal's attempt to restore Dillon's powers, but the experiment fails, charging his suit but not his body.
+Frye leans in to kiss Dillon and kills him in the process while absorbing his powers.
+Doctor Octopus later resurrects Electro with his powers intact.